japila-books/apache-spark-internals/docs/shuffle/ShuffleManager.md

 Unregisters a given shuffle

-Used when BlockManagerSlaveEndpoint is requested to xref:storage:BlockManagerSlaveEndpoint.adoc#RemoveShuffle[handle a RemoveShuffle message]
+Used when BlockManagerSlaveEndpoint is requested to storage:BlockManagerSlaveEndpoint.md#RemoveShuffle[handle a RemoveShuffle message]